--PDPT 680 Advanced beginner to intermediate in all criteria

--PDPT 780 Intermediate in all criteria

--PDPT 781 Advanced intermediate in all criteria

--PDPT 782 Entry level to above entry level in all criteria
+- -PDPT 680 Advanced beginner to intermediate in all criteria - -PDPT 780 Intermediate in all criteria - -PDPT 781 Advanced intermediate in all criteria - -PDPT 782 Entry level to above entry level in all criteria

-Progression, Retention, Withdrawal, Dismissal, and Reapplication the student will be placed on academic warning and the Program Director and faculty will consider the student's potential for continued success.
+Progression, Retention, Withdrawal, Dismissal, and Reapplication

+For continued matriculation, promotion, and graduation, Doctor of Physical Therapy students must maintain an average GPA of 3.0.
+If a student's GPA falls below 3.0, the student will be placed on academic warning and the Program Director and faculty will consider the student's potential for continued success.
 The faculty and Program Director will make recommendations to the course of action to the Dean of the College of Behavioral and Health Sciences.
 If a student receives a C or C- in a single course, the student will be required to meet with their academic advisor for counseling and/or remediation.
 If a student receives a C or C- in two designated courses, that student will be subject to academic warning and remediation.
 The remediation process could take the form of extra written work, retaking examinations (written or lab), or to retaking the course at the consent of the Program Director and faculty.
 In all circumstances, counseling between the student and academic advisor will be necessary to establish avenues to improve future performance.
 If a student receives a C or C- in three designated courses, that student may be subject to dismissal.